Bisher 286 mal gespeichert

-Our place consists of two family houses, three gîtes (holiday houses), a chicken house, a sheep barn and 11 hectares of forest and meadows with fourteen camp sites.
+Our place consists of two family houses, four gîtes (holiday houses), a chicken house, a sheep barn and 11 hectares of forest and meadows with fourteen camp sites.
 We keep bees for honey and we have a big vegetable garden and several fruit trees around the house.
 On walking distance, there is a creek flowing through our valley.

 Our activities differ per season.
 In autumn we are harvesting and conserving our earnings and we go searching for walnuts and chestnuts in the woods.
 Winter time is cosy here, but there is always stuff to do like nut cracking, repairing, construction, wood chopping etc. Days are short so we try to make them count.
-In January and February our sheep deliver the lams, so they need extra care.
+In January our sheep deliver the lams, so they need extra care.
 Spring time is when we start the veggie garden up, that takes a lot of time.
 In summer the garden needs a lot of attention, but there is always other stuff to do.
 Daily chores include taking care of the animals and of course the general housework.

 Overall our main aim is working with our natural environment and entertaining and feeding our guests with leaving a relatively small ecological footprint!